ebkr/r2modmanPlus/README.md

 |---|---|---|---|---|---|---|

 ## Features
+- Support for Risk of Rain 2, Dyson Sphere Program and Valheim.
 - A clean user interface designed to make modding as simple as possible.
 - Safer mod installs allowing you to play the game through Steam normally.
 - Mod profiles to switch between different sets of mods quickly and easily.